Education

 My main research interest is Spanish as a heritage and second language, primarily in the areas of morphosyntax, pragmatics, and psycholinguistics.
 In particular, I’m interested in investigating the converging and diverging developmental patterns that these populations exhibit in comparison with non-heritage native speakers with the aim of establishing what the sources of these different patterns are – be it transfer, attrition, or other (non-)linguistic phenomena.

-• Mauffray, E. (2020, November 25).
+• Mauffray, E. (2020).
 Postverbal subjects in Heritage/L2 Spanish: Assessing effects of unaccusativity and adjunct placement.
-Going Romance 34 [Poster presentation].
+Poster presented at Going Romance 34 [virtual].

 • Mauffray, E., Faytak, M., Kim, J. Y., & Repiso Puigdelliura, G. (2020).
 Lateral articulation of the Spanish trill/r/.
 The Journal of the Acoustical Society of America, 148(4), 2581-2581.

-• Mauffray, E. (2015, April 24).
+• Mauffray, E. (2015).
 The acquisition of discourse markers in Spanish L2 learners’ oral narratives: So and its possible equivalents.
-KFLC: The Languages, Literatures, and Cultures Conference [Conference Presentation], Lexington, KY.
+Talk presented at KFLC: The Languages, Literatures, and Cultures Conference, Lexington, KY.